andrew/ultimate-awesome/README.md

 - [Awesome-Mix](https://github.com/ChengtaiCao/Awesome-Mix) - A curated list of awesome Mix.
 - [awesome-all](https://github.com/Echobob/awesome-all) - All projects in the topic awesome scraped by See Urchin and post-processed by Firm.Watch AI/ML Filters.
 - [awesome-iot-security-resource](https://github.com/f1tao/awesome-iot-security-resource) - Awesome iot exploit resource.
-- [awesome-ai-news](https://github.com/getstream/awesome-ai-news) - Keep track of what has happened in AI this month.
-Discover the best AI/LLM resources and news for this month. .
 - [awesome-design-resources](https://github.com/hqasmei/awesome-design-resources) - A curated list of awesome things to elevate your design skills as a developer.
 - [awesome-sml](https://github.com/i4ki/awesome-sml) - Useful things for Standard ML.
 - [awesome-social-science](https://github.com/icyflame/awesome-social-science) - A curated list of adages, psychological syndromes and behaviour explaining aphorisms.
 - [awesome-natural-approach](https://github.com/IvanovCosmin/awesome-natural-approach) - An repository with language learning (natural approach, comprehensible input and Teaching Proficiency through Reading and Storytelling) resources.
-- [awesome-game-generation](https://github.com/jingyechen/awesome-game-generation) - 🕹️ Explore cutting-edge techniques in game generation.
 - [Awesome-LLM4Kernel](https://github.com/kcxain/Awesome-LLM4Kernel) - LLM4Kernel: A Survey of Large Language Models for GPU Kernel Development.
 - [awesome-healthmetrics](https://github.com/leandromineti/awesome-healthmetrics) - A curated list of awesome resources at the intersection of healthcare and AI.
 - [awesome-osdev](https://github.com/leap0x7b/awesome-osdev) - List of resources and projects for operating system development.